-After the first 25 hours of operation and then at every 400 hour interval afterwards, check the valve clearance.
+Check the valve clearance after the first 25 hours of operation, then after 400 hour intervals.
 Adjust if necessary.

 Important: Please contact the Dealer for service assistance.
 This is a very important step to ensure longest life for the engine.